bookfever.com

 3. CAMEO (1963-1964)

 #11-13 were first issued in this format.
-All new cover illustrations -each cover had a small cameo of Trixie in the upper left corner, each cameo was different, There was matt finish to the covers and they were much sturdier than the cellophane binding, Duotone chain design endpapers. and The interior illustrations and the pagination remained the same, but new book numbers were assigned.
+All new cover illustrations.
+Each cover had a small cameo of Trixie in the upper left corner; each cameo was different.
+There was a matte finish to the covers and they were much sturdier than the cellophane binding, Duotone chain design endpapers.
+The interior illustrations and the pagination remained the same, but new book numbers were assigned.
 They were slightly thinner than the earlier cellophanes.
-Somewhat hard to find, since they were only issued for 2 years.
+A very attractive format, but somewhat hard to find, since they were only issued for 2 years.

 Publisher: Whitman, starting in 1963